jsenv/core/docs/executing/readme.md

 ## launch

 `launch` parameter is a function capable to launch a runtime environment to execute a file in it.
-This parameter is **required**, the available launch functions are:
+This parameter is **required**, the available launch functions are documented in [launcher](../launcher.md) documentation.

-- `launchNode`
-- `launchChromium`
-- `launchChromiumTab`
-- `launchFirefox`
-- `launchFirefoxTab`
-- `launchWebkit`
-- `launchWebkitTab`

-You're not likely going to write your own `launch` function, jsenv provides them.
-If you want to know more about launch internals or write your own check [launcher](../launcher/launcher.md)

 ## fileRelativeUrl